wmymandy/PhotoBooth-Final/README.md

 ---
 ### Extra Credits:

-- We have attmepted the extra credits, we have finished both filter by favorite and the progress bar.
+- We have attmepted the extra credits, both filter by favorite and the progress bar.